JensYvanDeCraecker/SimplePipeline/README.md

 ### Download & Install

-Please go to the [releases](https://github.com/JensYvanDeCraecker/SimplePipeline/releases) section to download the latest release of this code or install the libray directly from [NuGet](https://www.nuget.org/packages/SimplePipeline/).
+Please go to the [releases](https://github.com/JensYvanDeCraecker/SimplePipeline/releases) section to download the latest release of SimplePipeline or install the library directly from [NuGet](https://www.nuget.org/packages/SimplePipeline/).

 ```
 PM> Install-Package SimplePipeline -Version 1.0.0